The Gunny Sack

 • Gumballs: Colorful, shimmering gumballs look really pretty on the candy sticks.
 You can find them online or at party supply stores.

-• Candy Wafers and Sprinkles: We used melted candy wafers to help keep the lollipops and ring pops in place, as we as add sprinkles for color.
+• Candy Wafers and Sprinkles: We used melted candy wafers to help keep the lollipops and ring pops in place, and we added sprinkles for color.

 an assortment of colorful candies on wooden kabob sticks.